barbayjuliette/42_CORE/push_swap/README.md

 # My approach

-After looking into radix sort and otehr sorting algorithms, I finally decided to use the Turk algorithm, as described in this Medium [article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)
+After looking into radix sort and other sorting algorithms, I finally decided to use the Turk algorithm, as described in this Medium [article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)

 I first started by parsing and validating the data, the sorting algorithms for small stacks, then implemented my own version of the Turk algorithm, adding some improvements.